openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 ``<label>``
 ***********

 Required.
 Identifies the question or prompt.
+You can include HTML tags within this element.

 Attributes
 ==========